nessan/lulu/README.md

 ## Acknowledgements

-This library owes a lot to [Penlight](https://github.com/lunarmodules/Penlight) and the many questions that have been answered over the years on sites like StackOverflow and Reddit.
+This library owes a lot to [Penlight](https://github.com/lunarmodules/Penlight) and the many questions answered over the years on sites like StackOverflow and Reddit.

 ## Contact